pmp-p/aioprompt/README.md

 ![Preview1](./aioprompt.png)

-aio ( which actually is the asyncio loop)  namespace provides pause/resume/step/run function to control async loop and add coroutines.
+aio ( which actually is the asyncio loop)  namespace provides pause/resume/step/run functions to control async loop and add coroutines.

 you can also import them in repl with from aioprompt import * and use them directly

+"loop", "close", "create_task", "pause", "resume", "step"

+"schedule" is a special function that mimic micropython.schedule function using PyOS_InputHook from readline module.

 to add a task just use : aio.create_task( the_task() )
 or run(the_task)

+if you have Panda3D engine installed, you can try it async with:

+import aioprompt.panda3d